coolsamson7/aspyx/docs/index/environment.md

 # Environment

-Environment is the central object that takes care of object lifecycles.
+Environment is the central object that manages object lifecycles.

-# Registration

 Different mechanisms are available that make classes eligible for injection